code for this post

 my-reproduction-weight-visualization-random-seed-0

-• Nodes 3 and 4 appear to specialize in distinguishing between English and Italian names.
+Nodes 3 and 4 specialize in distinguishing English from Italian names.
+Nodes 5 and 6 encode generational depth, with older generations producing increasingly negative activations.

 Final Thoughts